Kalou: Former Chelsea star joins Brazil’s Botafogo | Goal.com

 Although there were no further details about his contract in terms of duration, the former Chelsea star is expected to make his debut for Paulo Autuori’s men when the Brazilian league returns in August.

-Meanwhile, the 2015 Africa Cup of Nations winner expressed his delight with his move “Very proud to be in Botafogo,” Kalou said.
+Meanwhile, the 2015 Africa Cup of Nations winner expressed his delight with his move “Very proud to be in Botafogo,” he said.

 Botafogo are among the top clubs in Rio and the former Chelsea star is expected to add bite to their attack when football returns in the country after a coronavirus pandemic break.